The Real Cost of a Higher Education...and how to get your money’s worth!

 College isn’t just expensive.
 It’s also risen dramatically in cost over the last several decades.
 According to Forbes, in 1989, the average cost of a four-year degree from any institution, public or private, was $26,902 ($52,892 adjusted for inflation).
 In 2018, the same four-year degree costs an average of $104,480 across four years.

 It also bears noting that “four-year degree” may be something of a misnomer in this day and age.
-The U.S. Department of Education reports that only 33.3% of public university students will graduate in four years; 52.8% of private university students.
+The U.S. Department of Education reports that only 33.3% of public university students will graduate with their bachelor’s degrees in four years; 52.8% of private university students.

 These figures tell only one part of the story, however.
-The rising cost of tuition and the rising length of commitment have been matched by rising fees, costlier educational resources, and increased living expenses.
+The rising cost of tuition and the rising length of commitment for those pursuing college degrees have been matched by rising fees, costlier educational resources, and increased living expenses.

 The news isn’t all bad though.
-Financial aid, scholarships, and geographical considerations all offer ways to offset the initial sticker price.
+Student aid, scholarships, and geographical considerations all offer ways to offset the initial sticker price.
 In some cases, the costliest schools are likely to be the most generous when it comes to the disbursement of merit and need-based grants.

 While this is certainly a good thing, it only further complicates matters when it comes to calculating the cost of college.
 This is why we’ve compiled the following guide.
 What follows is a closer look at the various fees and living expenses that you’ll need to prepare for as you calculate the average cost of college per year.